1Password/scim-examples/beta/README.md

 - Functionality
   - The deployment example _must_ work for all identity providers 1Password supports (unless otherwise exempt from that criteria).
   - The deployment example _must_ be capable of scaling to accommodate different provisioning needs (unless otherwise exempt from that criteria).
-  - The deployment example _must_ provide the complete automated user provisioning experience described by 1Password and in the documetnation accompanying the deployment example example.
+  - The deployment example _must_ provide the complete automated user provisioning experience described by 1Password and in the documentation accompanying the deployment example.
   - Feedback from customers using the deployment example is nearly universally positive.
-Any critical feedback has been addressed to the greatest possibile extent during the preceeding beta period.
+Any critical feedback has been addressed to the greatest possible extent during the preceeding beta period.
-- Testing
+  - The deployment example _must_ provide the complete automated user provisioning experience described by 1Password and in the documentation accompanying the deployment example.
   - All documented configurations _must_ be tested by the author and at least one reviewer.
 Tests must reliably succeed.
   - Some number of customers, greater than one (but no specific minimum is prescribed), are known to have used the deployment example in whatever is deemed a "standard" or common configuration for that example.
     - There must be documentation of these deployments, such as if it was assisted by 1Password Solutions Architect or developer.